nelsonwm45/CPP-08/docs/sequence-containers.md

 | **deque**  | ✅ O(1)        |      ✅ both ends O(1) |                 ❌ O(n) |    ⭐⭐ segmented |      End ops usually keep most iterators valid; middle can invalidate | No `reserve()`                          |
 | **list**   | ❌ O(n)        |                ✅ O(1) | ✅ O(1) (with iterator) |    ⭐ node‑based |                                 Iterators valid except at erased node | Has `splice/sort/merge/unique/reverse`  |

+### Explanation of the table
+1) Random Access : Can you jump to the nth element instantly?
+    - Vector/Deque: yes ([], it + n).
+    - List: no (must walk node by node).

+2) Insert/Erase End : How fast to push/pop at the back (and front for deque/list)?
+    - Vector: back is fast, front is slow.
+    - Deque: both ends fast.
+    - List: both ends fast.

+3) Insert/Erase Middle
+    - Vector/Deque: slow (shift many elements).
+    - List: fast if you already have the iterator (unlink/link nodes).

+4) Memory locality
+    - Vector: ⭐⭐⭐ contiguous (best for CPU cache).
+    - Deque: ⭐⭐ segmented blocks.
+    - List: ⭐ scattered nodes (pointer chasing).

+5) Iterator invalidation (what breaks your it?)
+    - Vector: reallocation or middle edits can invalidate many iterators.
+    - Deque: end edits often invalidate iterators—don’t keep them across pushes/pops.
+    - List: only the erased node’s iterator is invalid.
 ---

 ## 👣 Iterators: Do these containers have their own?